 NCAAD was developed following the findings of the National Audit of Psychological Therapies for Anxiety and Depression (NAPT) which took place between 2010-2014.

 NAPT was established to evaluate and improve the quality of psychological therapy treatment received by people with anxiety and depression in England and Wales.

-After two rounds of data collection and a review of the findings and recommendations, a decision was made to refocus and expand the scope of the audit to look at the care and treatment of service users with a primary diagnosis of an anxiety and/or depressive disorder within secondary care services.
+After two rounds of data collection and a review of the findings and recommendations, a decision was made to refocus and expand the scope of the audit to look at the care and treatment of service users with a primary diagnosis of anxiety and/or depressive disorder within secondary care services.

-NCAAD is a three-year improvement programme, which was established to improve the quality of NHS-funded care provided to service users with an anxiety and/or depressive disorder in England.
+NCAAD is a three-year improvement programme, which was established to improve the quality of NHS-funded care provided to service users with anxiety and/or depressive disorder in England.

 To enable Trusts/organisations to improve the delivery of care to service users receiving treatment;

 To provide comparative data on the quality of care and service user outcomes following treatment;